FLAG & LSR fact sheet

 Biogenic CO2 (Out-of-scope)

-Direct CO2 emissions from the combustion of biomass is called “biogenic carbon” and are considered part of the natural carbon cycle, as they represent the return of carbon that was originally removed from the atmosphere by photosynthesis.
-Under the GHG Protocol, biogenic CO2 emissions should be accounted separately outside Scope 1, 2, and 3 (out-of-scope).
-Currently, this emission is calculated separately and not shown on platform.
+Direct CO2 emissions from the combustion of biomass are called “biogenic carbon” and are considered part of the natural carbon cycle, as they represent the return of carbon that was originally removed from the atmosphere by photosynthesis.
+Under the GHG Protocol, biogenic CO2 emissions should be accounted for separately outside Scope 1, 2, and 3 (out-of-scope).
+Currently, this emission is calculated separately and not shown on the platform.

 The Complete Solution for FLAG & LSR